-After a workplace incident, it’s a no brainer that you will want to seek immediate medical help, especially if your injury is severe.
-Not only will this help mitigate the adverse impacts of an accident but also put you on the road to recovery.
-Nevertheless, you need to adhere to strict guidelines as outlined under Florida workers’ compensation laws (§ 440.185) to ensure that your benefits are not reduced or denied:
+After a workplace incident, it’s a no-brainer that you will want to seek immediate medical help, especially if your injury is severe.
+Not only will this help mitigate the adverse impacts of the accident but also put you on the road to recovery.
+Nevertheless, you need to adhere to strict guidelines as outlined under Florida workers’ compensation laws to ensure that your benefits are not reduced or denied:

-While these steps may seem pretty straightforward, the truth is that they can get really confusing.
-It’s not uncommon to commit or omit a simple thing that may eventually take away the right to collect benefits from your employer.
-That’s why you need to enlist an experienced Boca Raton workers’ comp lawyer from Scott J. Sternberg and Associates, P.A. to help you with your case.
-Besides providing legal guidance, our attorneys will assist you with the entire workers’ compensation claims process from start to finish.
+While these steps may seem straightforward, it’s not uncommon to omit a simple detail that may eventually take away the right to collect benefits from your employer.
+That’s why you need to enlist an experienced Boca Raton workers’ comp lawyer from Scott J. Sternberg & Associates, P.A. to help you with your case.
+Besides providing legal guidance, our Florida worker’s comp attorneys will assist you with the entire workers’ compensation claims process from start to finish.

 If You Have Been Injured In an Accident

 Why you should hire a Florida workers’ compensation lawyer

 Florida workers’ compensation law aims to provide injured workers with immediate medical attention, care, and support.
 However, many claims are often denied by the insurance providers.
 The reasons behind this often include an individual’s unfamiliarity with the Florida workers’ compensation procedures and fraud attempts by the employer and their insurance providers.